billysimmons/rsi-analysis-tool/README.md

 # RSI Analysis Tool 📈

-This program is a Relative Strength Index (RSI) tool for measuring the speed and change of price movements.
+Relative Strength Index (RSI) tool for measuring the speed and change of price movements.

 ## Definitions and Concepts